 As mentioned I would love to see the addition of some sticky blister feet just to prevent accidental damage to the base during use.
 Apart from that, I can’t really think what else you could throw in without upping the price.

-Page 2: Sound, Matching & Comparisons
+Click on Page 2 below Sound, Matching & Comparisons